SeungukJeong/SeungukJeong/README.md

 (Mar 17 2022 - Jun 03 2022)

 #### ✅ CUAI
 - Academic Seminar Club, Chung-ang University Artificial Intelligence
+(Mar 02 2021 - )

 <!--
 **SeungukJeong/SeungukJeong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.